Prescriptive analytics in DevOps: the next progress phase

 Automation is the way our IT management solutions evolve.
 Instead of manual configuration of separate servers, we now have scripts (like Kubernetes or Terraform manifests) and we can orchestrate the IT infrastructure with them.
 However, the DevOps engineer still remains the acting agent.

-Monitoring is a huge part of DevOps services, as the logging and monitoring toolkit of each DevOps team includes various tools like Elastic Stack, FluentD, Datadog, Splunk or Sumologic, Prometheus + Grafana, etc. All of these tools present detailed dashboards, search through the logs, and various key performance indicators (KPIs) to provide the in-depth understanding of the current state of the IT infrastructure and processes currently running.
+Monitoring is a huge part of DevOps services, as the logging and monitoring toolkit of each DevOps team includes various tools like Elastic Stack, FluentD, Datadog, Splunk or Sumologic, Prometheus + Grafana, etc. All of these tools present detailed dashboards, search through the logs, and various key performance indicators (KPIs) to provide an in-depth understanding of the current state of the IT infrastructure and processes currently running.
 This is the descriptive analytics at its best — presenting the detailed reports of the current (and past) state of DevOps

 However, when something goes awry, looking at a blinking red dot and merely KNOWING something does not work correctly is of little help.
 Sifting through the logs to find the roots of the problem can be a time-consuming and laborious task.
 This is why all modern DevOps tools used for monitoring have modules and add-ons that enable diagnostic analytics, which enable the root-cause analysis automation, smart alerts, teamwork for problem-solving, and live analytics on the fly, to minimize the downtime and the effort needed to fix the error.